zilliez/adaptive/README.md

 ---

-*SAW: The plug-in that makes every eWallet smarter, safer, and more global.*
+*SA: The plug-in that makes every eWallet smarter, safer, and more global.*